-The National Pioneer Women’s Hall of Fame acquires and maintains a collection in the following key areas:
+The Women’s Museum of Australia acquires and maintains a collection in the following key areas:

 - pioneering women’s stories, artefacts, photographs, books, memorabilia and art and craft;